 Mark Roschewski, M.D.

-Dr. Roschewski is an Associate Research Clinician and the Clinical Director of the Lymphoid Malignancies Branch (LYMB) of the Center for Cancer Research.
+Dr. Roschewski is a Senior Clinician and the Clinical Director of the Lymphoid Malignancies Branch (LYMB) of the Center for Cancer Research.
 His research team focuses on the management of aggressive B-cell lymphomas including diffuse large B-cell lymphoma (DLBCL), Burkitt lymphoma (BL), mantle cell lymphoma (MCL), and primary CNS lymphomas (PCNSL).
-Recent studies from NCI show that dose-adjusted EPOCH-R is highly effective for adults with BL and specific subtypes of DLBCL such as primary mediastinal B-cell lymphoma.
+Recent studies from NCI show that dose-adjusted EPOCH-R is highly effective for adults with BL and specific subtypes of DLBCL, such as primary mediastinal B-cell lymphoma.
 The LYMB research team also recently demonstrated that targeted agents such as ibrutinib are highly effective when combined with chemotherapy in relapsed and refractory PCNSL.
 Dr. Roschewski has also pioneered an active translational program focused on studying clonal evolution in follicular lymphoma (FL) with an aim of identifying the molecular biology of FL patients who are failed by current chemotherapy.
 The FL translational program in the LYMB has multiple clinical studies of targeted agents for FL patients who do not yet require therapy as well as multiple treatment studies for patients in need of frontline or relapsed therapy.
 An important research focus of the LYMB research team involves developing more effective non-invasive methods of monitoring disease activity in patients with lymphoma, including minimal residual disease assays such as circulating tumor DNA.
 The LYMB research team also is dedicated to developing novel therapies for patients with rare lymphoma subtypes including EBV-associated lymphomas and rare lymphomas that secondarily involve the CNS.

 |Lydia Chou C.R.N.P.||Nurse Practitioner|